kbrsh/blog/src/moon.md

 }
 ```

 Each driver is an object with an input and output function.
-For example, a driver for manipulating RAM, i.e. storing data in a variable:
+For example, a driver for manipulating RAM, i.e. storing data in a variable is trivial to implement.

 ```js
 let data;